gotlougit/chip8-emulator/README.md

 ## Status

 The emulator runs the test IBM ROM as of now, and the groundwork for most of the other instructions has already been laid.

+Input and audio are being worked on, but other than that, the rest of the emulator seems to work, but more testing is required to verify this.